-As the name suggests, it is on the basis of bullish expectations and use call options.
+As the name suggests, it is on the basis of bullish expectations and uses call options.
 One can also call it call debit spreads or long call spreads.
-In this, a trader buys a call option and also sells the call option (with same expiration cycle) at a higher strike price.
+In this, a trader buys a call option and also sells the call option (with the same expiration cycle) at a higher strike price.
 The trader makes a profit when the price of the security rises as this pushes the call spread’s value up as well.
 A trader should go for this strategy if they believe the stock price to rise, but not higher than the strike price of the call they sell.

 Maximum Loss = Net premium that the trader pays

 Breakeven = Long call’s strike price Plus Premium paid